 Alison Smith

-Alison has been qualified as a Registered Dietitian for 25 years, and since 2013 has worked as a Prescribing Support Dietitian within a Clinical Commissioning Group.
-Her role focusses on appropriate prescribing of all products relating to nutrition, with a particular remit for appropriate prevention, identification and treatment of malnutrition using a food based approach.
+Alison has been qualified as a Registered Dietitian for more than 25 years, and since 2013 has worked as a Prescribing Support Dietitian within Clinical Commissioning Groups and latterly an Integrated Care Board.
+Her role focusses on appropriate prescribing of nutrition products, with a particular remit for prevention, identification and appropriate treatment of malnutrition using a food-based approach.

-Alison’s particular interests include malnutrition, hydration, nutrition screening, care homes, frailty, sarcopenia, dysphagia, dementia, pressure injury and end of life.
+Alison’s professional interests include malnutrition, hydration, nutrition screening, care homes, frailty, sarcopenia, dysphagia, dementia, pressure injury and end of life.

-Alison has been a committee member of the Older People Specialist Group of the British Dietetic Association (BDA) for 13 years, including 4 years as chair, and continues to represent dietitians working with older people on a number of national initiatives and speaks at many national conferences.
+Alison has been a committee member of the Older People Specialist Group of the British Dietetic Association (BDA) for many years.
 In 2021 Alison was made a Fellow of the BDA for her services to the profession.

-Alison is a Specialist Adviser for the Care Quality Commission, taking part in care home inspections and advising CQC inspectors on appropriate nutritional care, and she is also the chair of both the Department of Health Advisory Committee on Borderline Substances (ACBS) and the PrescQIPP Nutrition Virtual Professional Group.
+Alison is a judge for the National Association for Care Catering (NACC) awards and Care Chef of the year.
+She is also chair of both the Department of Health and Social Care Advisory Committee on Borderline Substances (ACBS) and the PrescQIPP Nutrition Virtual Professional Group.

-Presention at The Society of Tissue Viability 2022 Conference
+Presentation at the Society of Tissue Viability 2022 Conference

 What is healthy eating for older adults in Care Homes?